apache/nuttx/configs/olimex-lpc1766stk/README.txt

        use the UART1 hardware flow control yet.

        NOTE: The Linux slip module hard-codes its MTU size to 296.
-So you might as well set CONFIG_NET_BUFSIZE to 296 as well.
+So you might as well set CONFIG_NET_ETH_MTU to 296 as well.

     4. After turning over the line to the SLIP driver, you must configure the network interface.
 Again, you do this using the standard